Zeno-6/dotfiles-andmore/README.md

 # nix-customization-personal

-Dot files and more for customizing *nix systerms, r/unixporn style.
+Dot files and more for customizing my own *nix* systerms.

-This repo shouldn't be shared; create new ones if any particular theme/style is attractive.
+I didn't intend to share this repo, but if you somehow stumbled across this repo and your name is Zian, I honestly don't mind anyways.